GROUNDSWELL THEATRICALS, INC

 Groundswell is a NYC-based producing and general management company, specializing in intimate theatrical and concert productions.
 Founded by Staci Levine, Groundswell has been represented on Broadway, across North America, London’s West End, Australia, and New Zealand.

-Prior to founding Groundswell, Staci cut her teeth in commercial theater with the Dodgers.
-From 1996 to 2005 she worked on numerous Broadway, Off-Broadway, and touring productions including Titanic, Footloose, Mandy Patinkin in Concert, High Society, Blast!, The Music Man, 42nd Street, 1776, Wrong Mountain, Into the Woods, Barbra’s Wedding, BARE, Urinetown, Dracula, and Good Vibrations, as a member of Dodger Management Group.
+Staci cut her teeth in commercial theater with the Dodgers.
+From 1996 to 2005 she worked on numerous Broadway, Off-Broadway, and touring productions including Once Upon a Mattress, Titanic, The King & I, A Funny Thing Happened on the Way to the Forum, Footloose, Mandy Patinkin in Concert, High Society, Blast!, The Music Man, 42nd Street, 1776, Wrong Mountain, The Mystery of Charles Dickens, Into the Woods, Barbra’s Wedding, BARE, Urinetown, Dracula, the Musical, and Good Vibrations, as a member of Dodger Management Group.

 A native Texan, Staci spent many years in Austin after attending The University of Texas.
 She was the Managing Director for Third Coast Jazz, a contemporary and jazz dance company and then became the Program Director for Believe in Me, the Austin branch of Jacques d’Amboise’s National Dance Institute.

 Staci is a member of The Broadway League.